googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 interpolation using these pre-multiplied, linear R, G and B values.

 NOTE: Alpha components use a linear scale and can be directly interpolated apart from the R, G and B components without any linearlization step.

-Since the interpolated color values are not stored, however, this computation is never required.
+Once interpolation of the pre-multiplied red, green and blue values and of the alpha value is complete, the red, green and blue results are then un-premultiplied by dividing each interpolated value by the corresponding interpolated alpha.

 While color values are specified as 8-bit integers, the interpolation computations will require greater precision in each of the linearization,